bnnm/wwiser/README.md

 Loaded banks can be explored using the *viewer*, a web browser-based tool (if you'd prefer a native GUI, please understand there are multiple reasons behind this), or dumped to a file.
-For best results load `init.bnk` then one or more related banks, since banks can point to data in other banks.
+For best results make sure to load `init.bnk` then one or more related banks, since banks can point to data in other banks.

 If companion files like *SoundbankInfo.xml* or *(bank name).txt* are found in the `.bnk` dir they'll automatically be used to show names. *wwiser* also supports some